Azure/autorest.cli/doc/00-overview.md

 ### Phase 1 - Generate Internal Map / Model

+This step is fully automatic.
+Unprocessed internal map is created.

 ### Phase 2 - Flatten Map and Add Adjustments

+During this phase:
+- fully automatic flattening of options is done
+- all adjustments provided in **readme.cli.md** file are applied

 ### Phase 3 - Generate Azure CLI Extension

+This is the final step of autogeneration.
+Internal map is converted into actual Azure CLI extension source code.

 ## Outputs